Bohemia: Etymology

 In the second century BC, the Romans competed for dominance in northern Italy with various peoples, including the Gauls-Celtic tribe Boii.
 The Romans defeated the Boii at the Battle of Placentia (194 BC) and the Battle of Mutina (193 BC).
 Afterward, many of the Boii retreated north across the Alps.
-Much later Roman authors refer to the area they had once occupied (the "desert of the Boii", as Pliny and Strabo called it) as Boiohaemum.
+Much later Roman authors refer to the area they had once occupied as Boiohaemum.
 The earliest mention is in Tacitus' Germania 28 (written at the end of the first century AD), and later mentions of the same name are in Strabo and Velleius Paterculus.
 The name appears to consist of the tribal name Boio- plus the Proto-Germanic noun *haimaz "home" (whence Gothic haims, German Heim, Heimat, English home), indicating a Proto-Germanic *Bajahaimaz.

-Boiohaemum was apparently isolated to the area where King Marobod's kingdom was centered, within the Hercynian forest.
+Boiohaemum was apparently isolated to the area where King Marobod's kingdom was centered, within the Hercynian Forest.
 Byzantine Emperor Constantine VII in his 10th-century work De Administrando Imperio also mentioned the region as Boiki (see White Serbia).

 The Czech name "Čechy" is derived from the name of the Slavic ethnic group, the Czechs, who settled in the area during the sixth or seventh century AD.